maximilianmbeck/polyvision/README.md

 For building Polyvision requires the [mrt_cmake_modules](https://github.com/KIT-MRT/mrt_cmake_modules) package, which should be placed also in the `src` folder in the catkin workspace.

-After installing the catkin_tools and cloning the mrt_cmake_modules repo your catkin workspace should look like:
+After installing the catkin_tools and cloning the mrt_cmake_modules repo your catkin workspace should look as follows:

 ```
 ├── src